Azure/data-api-builder/docs/AzureADSetup.md

 ### Configure Server App Registration

+Note: The following steps can also be found in the Microsoft Doc: [QuickStart: Configure an application to expose a web API](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

 1. Navigate to `Expose an API` from your App Registration (`DataAPIBuilder`) overview page.
-2. Under *Scopes defined by this API*, select **Add a scope**
+2. Under *Scopes defined by this API*, select **Add a scope**.
+For more details on why scopes are defined, see this [Microsoft Identity Platform doc](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#request-the-permissions-from-a-directory-admin).
    1. Scope name: `EndpointAccess`
    2. Who can consent?: `Admins and users`
    3. Admin consent display name: `Execute requests against DataAPIBuilder`
    4. Admin consent description: `Allows client app to send requests to DataAPIBuilder endpoint.`
    5. User consent display name: `Execute requests against DataAPIBuilder`
-   6. user consent description: `Allows client app to send requests to DataAPIBuilder endpoint.`
+   6. User consent description: `Allows client app to send requests to DataAPIBuilder endpoint.`
    7. State: `Enabled`
    8. Select **Add scope**
 3. Navigate to `App roles` from your App Registration overview page.